zsc118/MFC-exercises/README.md

 # MFC-exercises

 Some exercises in the realm of MFC frameworks.
+IDE: Visual Studio 2013.

 ## Exercise 1: Mouse and Keyboard
 Please craft a multi-document program with the following specifications: